hiveot/hub/docs/TD Challenges.md

   The code generator creates the type and constants in the scope of the agent defining the thing.

 9. Would it be out of scope to use a TD to define a RPC service API?
 [Non-WoT Workaround]
- * The idea for hiveot is to define the directory, value storage, history storage, authentication and other services using a TD and generate the API with documentation from it.
+ * Hiveot provides services for the directory, value storage, history storage, authentication and others using a TD, and generates the API with documentation from it (experimental).
  * Answer: In HiveOT all services are defined through a TDD and tdd2go will generate golang code for it.
-Services calls behave exactly as any other action.
-However, linking async results to their request is not defined in WoT.
+Service calls behave exactly as any other 'safe' action.
+It is up to the protocol binding to link responses to the requests.
-   * HiveOT implements an 'action progress' message type to asynchrously send completion or failure of actions.
-This use-case is not supported in WoT.

 10. 5.3.3.1 SecurityScheme  [Ambiguous]
 > The forth paragraph: "Security schemes generally may require additional authentication parameters, such as a password or key.
 The location of this information is indicated by the value associated with the name in, often in combination with the value associated with name."